 You can also just use any silicone mold to make your gummies.
 I found a mold that makes the most adorable, tiny little, penguins, lions, monkeys, and bears.
 It also makes cool looking segmented gummy worms.

-You can make your gummy candies using one color or a mixture of colors.
+You can make your gummy candies using one color and flavor of the gelatin or a mixture of colors and flavors.

 To make red and green gummy candies for Christmas, you just pour two colors into one mold at the same time.
 I found it easier to pour the liquid candy into squeeze bottles or eye droppers for this task.
 But, the bowl that comes with the machine does have pour spots, so you can just use that, if you prefer.